trandamkhanh311207-glitch/amazon-sentiment-analysis/README.md

 # Amazon Review Sentiment Analysis

-An end-to-end NLP project on Amazon Electronics reviews that explores not only overall sentiment classification performance, but also **reliability under class imbalance, threshold optimization, slice-based evaluation, and manual error analysis**.
+This project explores sentiment classification on Amazon Electronics reviews using a lightweight NLP pipeline built with **TF-IDF** and **classical machine learning models**.

+What I wanted to do here was not just train a model and report a high score.
+I also wanted to understand **why** the model performs well, **where** it struggles, and whether strong overall metrics still hide important failure cases.

+That is why this project goes beyond standard model training and includes:
+- threshold tuning
+- model comparison
+- slice-based evaluation
+- manual error analysis

 ---

 ## Executive Summary

-This project builds a lightweight sentiment classifier for Amazon Electronics reviews using **TF-IDF features** and **classical machine learning models**.
+This project builds a binary sentiment classifier for Amazon Electronics reviews.

-Rather than stopping at a single accuracy score, this project asks a more important question:
+At first glance, it looks like a fairly standard NLP classification task.
+But the more interesting question behind the project was this:

-> **Can a simple, interpretable NLP pipeline remain highly effective on weakly labeled e-commerce review data, while still revealing where and why it fails?**
+> Can a simple, interpretable model still perform very strongly on noisy e-commerce review data, and if so, where does it remain unreliable?

-### Best Result
-- **Best model:** Logistic Regression with class weighting + threshold tuning
+The final best model was **Logistic Regression with class weighting and threshold tuning**, which achieved:

 - **Best threshold:** `0.16`
-- **Best F1-score:** **0.9707**
-- **Best accuracy:** **0.9462**
+- **Accuracy:** **0.9462**

-### Main Insight
-A large portion of the final performance gain came **not from using a more complex model**, but from making **better optimization choices inside a lightweight pipeline** — especially:
-- handling class imbalance
+- **F1-score:** **0.9707**

+One of the main things I learned from this project is that the final improvement did not mainly come from choosing a more complicated model.
+A lot of the gain came from making better decisions **inside the same simple pipeline**, especially:
-- tuning the decision threshold
+- tuning the classification threshold
-- evaluating failure cases beyond aggregate metrics

-This project shows that **high overall performance can still hide systematic weaknesses**, particularly on:
-- negation-heavy reviews
-- mixed-sentiment reviews
-- ambiguous or context-dependent language
+- thinking carefully about class imbalance
+- evaluating the model on harder subsets of language instead of relying only on one overall score

+So in a way, this project became less about “finding the best model” and more about **understanding what good evaluation actually looks like**.

 ---

 ## Research Question

-**How far can a lightweight and interpretable TF-IDF-based sentiment classifier be pushed on noisy e-commerce review data through class weighting, threshold tuning, and reliability-focused evaluation?**
+**How far can a lightweight and interpretable TF-IDF-based sentiment classifier be pushed on noisy e-commerce review data through threshold tuning, imbalance handling, and reliability-focused evaluation?**

-This project is framed not just as a standard text classification task, but as an investigation into how strong aggregate metrics can still mask recurring linguistic failure modes.
+I liked this framing because it shifts the project away from a simple benchmark mindset and toward a more honest question about performance and trustworthiness.

 ---